main-educational/main-educational.github.io/content/material.md

 :::
 ::::

+**Mohammad Yaghoubi** is a PhD student at McGill University.
+He conducts his research under the supervision of Dr. Mark Brandon at the Integrated Program in Neuroscience.
+His research focuses on developing statistical and machine-learning based tools to better analyze high-dimensional neuronal and behavioral data.

+**Thomas Jiralerspong** is an undergraduate student in Honours Computer Science at McGill.
+He is also an undergraduate researcher with Professor Blake Richards, interested in generalization in reinforcement learning and cognitively inspired reinforcement learning models.

+**Krystal Pan** is a Master’s student under supervision by Dr. Blake Richards.
+She is interested in biologically plausible AI models of the vision system.
+She is also the Lab Manager of the LiNC Lab.

 ### Objectives
  * Understand basic concepts in deep learning
  * Discover the pytorch interface to build artificial neural networks